Man killed in apparent hit and run in Vidalia - Mississippi's Best Community Newspaper

 Assistant police chief Dennis Cowan said Vidalia police officers were dispatched to the area in a response to a call about someone being hit by a car just after 11 p.m.

-Cowan said Chadrich Watson, 28, of Natchez, was arrested later Thursday night in connection with the incident.

-Watson was booked into the Concordia Parish Jail after 4 a.m.
+Watson was arrested Thursday night in connection with the incident and was booked into the Concordia Parish Jail after 4 a.m.
 Friday on felony hit and run and negligent homicide charges, according to arrest records.
-He is currently being held without bond.

 Supervisors discussing pay raises for County employees